Use code ESIMDB15 for 15% discount. Limited time only.

 The esim works on my iPad and speed is decent.
 The setup was almost seamless.
 Very good so far.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Oceania, with over 2400 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+There are more than 80 providers and over 2600 prepaid data plans available in Oceania, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 Summarized by Gen AI.
 Last updated: